mihna123/jsonlib/README.md

 ### Current development

-As of right now there is a working parser, it is still a work in progress and needs to be tested more.
-The json serialiser is on the way!
+As of right now there is a working parser, it is a work in progress and needs to be tested more...